Muhammad-Adil-code/text-to-image-ml-model/README.md

 - 🎨 Control image size
 - ✨ Generate multiple images at once
 - 💾 Save or display images inside the notebook

+- Made by Muhammad Adil
+- Want to contribut just mail me.